Daddy Lumba's Funeral Injuncted by Ernestina Fosuh and Other Family Members

 Ernestina Fosu breaks silence after court injunction on Daddy Lumba's funeral

-The court heard the case on Thursday, December 11, 2025, and adjourned to Friday, December 12, for ruling, where it granted that Abusuapanin Kofi Owusu cannot go ahead with the funeral.
+The court heard the case on Thursday, December 11, 2025, and adjourned to Friday, December 12, for a ruling, where it granted that Abusuapanin Kofi Owusu cannot go ahead with the funeral.

-Reasons for injuncting Daddy Lumba's funeral
+Court's reasons for injuncting Daddy Lumba's funeral

-The judge acknowledged the additional funeral expenses the delay might bring, but maintained that due process and proper family participation were also important.
+After careful examination of the case's merits, the judge acknowledged the additional funeral expenses the delay might bring, but maintained that due process and proper family participation were also important.

 While the court recognised the traditional authority of the family head to oversee funeral preparations, it established limits, emphasising that such authority cannot be exercised unilaterally but in consultation with immediate family members.